Hyssopi/MapleStory-Music-YouTube-Downloader/README.md

 ## Run
 1. Install Node.js

 2. Download this repository as a zip file to your local PC.
-Then extract contents.
+Then extract the contents.

     <img src="images/GitHubRepositoryDownload.png" width="400">